-- 2. The transfer is completed within one (1) year from the employee's first day of employment with the county. - H. No employee shall be paid for any accrued sick leave if he/she is terminated or resigns.
+- a.
+Verification of the accumulated sick leave is received in writing from the previous employer; and - b.
+The transfer is completed within one (1) year from the employee's first day of employment with the county. - C. No employee shall be paid for any accrued sick leave if the employee is terminated or resigns.